Carolina Rig for Bottom Fishing and Surf Fishing

 Carolina Rig Materials Diagram

-The Carolina rig presents a soft plastic bait in a weightless fashion that is extremely natural to bass and other predatory game fish.
-It is an excellent rig for bottom fishing in both fresh water and salt water environments.
+The Carolina rig presents a soft plastic or bait in a weightless fashion that is extremely natural to bass and other predatory game fish.
+It is an excellent rig for bottom fishing in both freshwater and saltwater environments, as well as surf fishing along the the coast.

-The Carolina rig, also known as the C-rig, is a long-standing favorite bait presentation for anglers for bass fishing.
-It’s easy to create and extremely versatile.
+The Carolina rig is a long-standing favorite bait presentation.
+It’s easy to create and versatile.
 It’s one of the few fishing rigs that performs as both a fish catcher and fish finder.
-It is the go-to rig when you need to cover a lot water quickly.
-The C-rig is a bottom fishing rig and can be fished from shore or boat.
-It is all-time classic rig for bass fishing.
+It is the go-to rig when you want to cover a lot water quickly.
+It’s a bottom fishing rig and can be fished from shore or boat.
+It’s the all-time classic bass rig and in recent years has grown in popularity for it’s ability to tackle the surf.

-Another big advantage of the Carolina rig over the Texas rig, Whacky rig and similar presentations is that it can be fished faster.
+An advantage of the Carolina rig over the Texas rig, Whacky rig and similar presentations is that it can be fished faster.
 You can drag the Carolina rig across the bottom without compromising the weightless presentation.
-This not only allows you to cover more area, but you can also get your bait in front of more fish in less time.
+This not only allows the an angler to cover more area, but you get the bait in front of a lot more fish in less time.

 The Carolina rig is simple and straight forward to setup.
-The are 7 components to a Carolina rig.
-The main line, leader line, weight, plastic bead, swivel, hook and soft plastic bait.
+It is composed of a main line, leader line, weight, plastic bead, swivel, hook and soft plastic bait.

 Carolina Rig